 Reputation management firms regularly search the web to find any information they can find about their clients and then use that information to make the client’s reputation appear good or bad.
 They sometimes hire other companies to do this, and sometimes even hire journalists through news organizations like The Wall

 There are different ways to deal with problems in information technology: improve search engine results or remove problems that exist.
-If the content was good, people would not be upset if their search results were better.
+If the content were good, people would not be upset if their search results were better.
 So, some companies offer to pay money to search engines in exchange for a spot number one for them.
 Some even pay others for the chance to buy such positions.
-In other words, the search engine company is changing their search algorithm to benefit certain businesses.
-Such businesses, to remain visible, may be given a priority over other businesses, in order to get more attention from users.
+In other words, the search engine company is changing its search algorithm to benefit certain businesses.
+Such businesses, to remain visible, may be given priority over other businesses, in order to get more attention from users.
 This is a dangerous way to solve the problem of information because those businesses could be violating users’ right to know.
 Also, businesses can hide negative information on the web.
 In some cases, that information is damaging to people’s reputations and may even give them a bad reputation.
 These negative consequences for information are only harmful in the long run.
 If they are removed, the websites will be better and will be less crowded with information

 Reputation management is a legitimate concern for organizations.
 Some have hired consultants to try to influence others to post on their behalf (sometimes without disclosing that they were paid).
-Others seek to keep online critics from posting negative feedback about them (sometimes without disclosing that they hired out their services).
-This exposes firms to risks if the consultants are unscrupulous, and can jeopardise a firm’s good image if the consultants are reputable.
+Others seek to keep online critics from posting negative feedback about them (sometimes without disclosing that they hired their services).
+This exposes firms to risks if the consultants are unscrupulous, and can jeopardize a firm’s good image if the consultants are reputable.
 Thus far, most organizations have had to be cautious about reputation management.
 It

 Google has started developing programs to make it possible for users to manipulate their own Internet identity.
 It has introduced ways to change Internet search ranks to make “bad” information appear lower in search results than “good” information.
 Firms in the Internet sector prefer not to work with individuals who have committed serious crimes.

 In 2015, the online retailer Amazon.com sued 1,114 people who were paid to publish fake five-star reviews for Amazon products.
-These reviews were created using a website called Macrotasking, Fiverr.com.
+These reviews were created using a website called Macrotasking, and Fiverr.com.
 Other companies advertise fake ‘five-star’ reviews on other sites like Yelp and Facebook.